June 18, 2021

 Related: The Best Powerlifting Workout Program

 Yes, powerbuilding is great for athletes whose sports require strength and a high fitness ability.
-Running a powerbuilding program during the offseason can help athletes get stronger and possibly enhance their performance in some activities.
+Running a good powerbuilding program during the offseason can help athletes get stronger and possibly enhance their performance in some activities.
 Athletes can then transition to more sport specific training closer to their season.

-Most powerbuilding programs are 4 or more days per week with at least one day of rest.
+Most powerbuilding programs are typically 4 or more days per week with at least one day of rest.
 The frequency of your workout should be based on a few factors including your end goals, schedule, fitness level, recovery ability and personal preference.
-Powerbuilding workout programs are often comprised of splits where you will hit major muscle groups twice weekly.
-Whatever frequency your powerbuilding program is make sure you get adequate rest so that your muscles can recover before putting them through the ringer again.
+A powerbuilding workout split will often hit individual muscle groups twice weekly.
+It allows for this as you will be hitting multiple muscle groups on all your training days.

-A quick search on Google Trends shows that powerbuilding is a breakout search term.
-As more people are exposed to powerbuilding and its benefits we believe more people will be hopping on this freight train; it's showing no signs of slowing down.
 Powerbuilding workout programs are challenging yet rewarding.
 Powerbuilding programs are the way to go for those who have the dedication to improving their aesthetics while getting freakishly stronger.
 Don’t just take our word for it, start our 12 week powerbuilding workout program today.

 More Workout Programs: